royqh1979/PyEasyGraphics/docs/tutorials/102_turtle_basic_commands.rst

 Move the turtle
 ---------------
-Forward(x) function move the turtle x steps forward. fd(x) is the short form of forward(x).
+forward(x) function move the turtle x steps forward. fd(x) is the short form of forward(x).

 .. code-block:: python